Vibe coding and agentic engineering are getting closer than I'd like

 TLDR

-• Simon Willison finds his own boundary between vibe coding and agentic engineering dissolving as Claude Code reliably handles routine tasks without his review.
+• Simon Willison finds his own boundary between vibe coding and agentic engineering dissolving as Claude Code reliably ships routine production code he no longer reviews line by line.

 Key Takeaways